OnlyJ22/StudyToWGU/CS 109/Ch8.md

 * **Exponential Time – O(2ⁿ)**: Time doubles with each input increase
 * **Recursive Tree**: Visual of how recursive calls branch in exponential patterns

-Here is your content, reformatted to follow your exact instructional structure — a **single titled section**, with organized `####` subheadings, code snippets, bullet lists, calculations, and a concise summary and key terms list.

----

 ### Section 5: Arrays in Java

 #### Definition